Anders Nilsson is a senior associate in the International Arbitration practice.

 He specializes in international commercial arbitration and represents private multinational corporations, States and State-owned entities in a variety of institutional and ad hoc proceedings, including under ICC, UNCITRAL, SCC and DIS rules.

 Anders also acts as counsel in arbitration-related proceedings before Swedish courts.

 International arbitrations on which Anders Nilsson has worked include the representation of:

-- Five gas importers as Respondents in SCC and UNCITRAL arbitrations in Stockholm initiated by an upstream supplier.
-The dispute arises from a gas price revision clause in long-term supply contracts.
-Swedish law applies.
+- Five gas importers, Respondents in SCC and UNCITRAL arbitrations in Stockholm initiated by an upstream supplier.
+The disputes arose from a gas price revision clause in long-term supply contracts.
+Swedish law applied.